 - To protect staff and visitors to NSPCC sites.To protect staff, visitors and to protect the organisation against theft, some sites will have CCTV installed.

-If you do not want us to use your data for direct marketing purposes you can contact our Supporter Care team.
-Please see "How will we contact you?" below.
+If you wish to change or update your consent for direct marketing you can contact our Supporter Care team.
+Please see 'Complaints' below.

 Our researchers use personal data, including sensitive personal data, in their research activities.
 This might include research such as evaluating our services such as Speak Out Stay Safe or commissioning research to help us understand what parents of disabled children want to help keep their children safe from sexual abuse.
 Research allows us to ensure our services, programmes and campaigns support children and families as effectively as possible, effectively scale up our services, and identify additional areas for research, campaigns and programme development.
 We don't seek consent to use your personal data for this purpose, but rely on legitimate interests as our lawful basis.
 For our research activities, we ensure that we have conducted an assessment to ensure that our interests as a charity have not outweighed your rights and freedoms as an individual.